NicEkm/InfoWorld/README.md

 ## Pip install libraries

+* Python 3 needs to be installed (You can download it from the official site of python.)
 * tkinter (import tkinter as tk) (from tkinter import font) (This should be installed by deafult, but if somehow is not, reinstall python.)
 * Pip install Pillow (from PIL import ImageTk, Image)
 * Pip install requests (import requests)